datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 # C. Mapping "know for yourself"

+In the following section, we've collected all the occurences, in section B, of expressions that can relate to "know for yourself" (_attanāva jāneyyātha_).
+See the following table:

 | Sutta | Subject | Verb | Object | Pali |
 | :-- | :-- | :-- | :-- | :-- |
 | AN3.65 | you | know for yourself | these things (dhammam)... | attanāva jāneyyātha |